EthanDunn05/FNFSpeedupUtil/README.md

 The best place to contact me about this program is through Discord.
 I am on discord as [@AcidAssassin#5762](https://discordapp.com/users/329743904737853440).

-### Does this have a Discord server?
-**No and it probably never will.**

-I am of the idea that not every piece of software in existence needs its own discord server.

 ## For Developers:

 ### Building